aaleeks2/color_tracker/README.md

 # Color tracker
-# In repo folder use 'pip install -r packages.txt'.
+In repo folder use 'pip install -r packages.txt'.<br>
+To learn more about how to use this tool, use -h flag. <br>
-# Freely add your videos to track colored objects on the screen
+Add your videos to track colored objects on the screen <br>